About

 Responsibilities:

-• Strucutural finite element analysis
+• Performed strucutural finite element analysis for various subassemblies.

 United States Geological Survey